rackerlabs/technical-blog/_posts/2020-05-27-business-process-automation-saves-the-day.md

 - Use APIs that handle real network device interaction, which is critical for automating customer devices throughout the lifecycle.

-- Handle over 1 million calls daily
+- Handle over 1 million calls daily.

-- Manage device lifecycle needs
+- Manage device lifecycle needs.

-- Take advantage of the Rackspace switch infrastructure
+- Take advantage of the Rackspace switch infrastructure.

-- Guarantee configuration consistency with a high rate of success
+- Guarantee configuration consistency with a high rate of success.

 - Provide DCX Network services (DCX-NS), which is a central point of control for the massively distributed non-transactional data store that governs all